pbrookeschambers/Outreach/Notes.md

 ## Activity Packs

 - Should have:
-    - Frontmatter:
+    - Title page:
         - Name
         - Description
         - Age range
         - Time required
+        - "Works well with" other activities
+        - For on campus only
+    - Frontmatter:
         - Relevant curriculum links for each exam board
-        - "Works well with" other activities
-        - Equipment required
+        - Pre-requisites
         - Safety considerations
-        - Pre-requisites
+        - Equipment required (table, laminate with number out and number in columns for dry-wipe pens, etc.)
     - Instructions
         - Instructions for the activity leader
             - Safety considerations at the relevant points (repeated from frontmatter)